 The Roxy Grace Company DIY Bath Bomb Kit

 Adorable, affordable and altruistic, MamaP’s handcrafted toothbrushes are made with compostable bamboo handles, recyclable nylon bristles and non-toxic paint.
 A portion of sales proceeds go to support worthy causes, from saving the bees to ocean conservation to LGBTQ youth services.
-The MamaP Equality kids bamboo toothbrush, $7, is available locally at Seattle’s zero-waste grocery store Scoop Marketplace and Danger on Bainbridge Island.
+The MamaP Equality kids bamboo toothbrush, $14 for a set of 2, is available locally at Seattle’s zero-waste grocery store Scoop Marketplace and Danger on Bainbridge Island.